h0cean/fourgames-detailed/README.md

 C.nginx

 # zero step

-A.buy a domain and point it to your host's ip by using Cloudflare DNS service (you can use your preferred ones) B.ssh into host
+buy a domain and point it to your host's ip by using Cloudflare DNS service (you can use your preferred ones)

+B.ssh into host
 C.make your host's traffic secure by configuring ufw, firewalld, IPTABLES...etc.